-AC/DC's career was in a very curious place when they unveiled their ninth studio album, Fly on the Wall, on June 28, 1985.
+AC/DC's career was in a very curious place when they unveiled their ninth album, Fly on the Wall, on June 28, 1985.

 On the one hand, AC/DC were one of Earth's absolute biggest concert attractions.
 They were fresh off a sold-out world tour in support of 1983's Flick of the Switch album, which had culminated in a pair of headline appearances before hundreds of thousands of people at the first Rock in Rio festival.

-On the other hand, the band's actual album sales and radio airplay were both in relative free-fall when compared to the dizzying figures achieved by previous juggernauts, Back in Black and For Those About to Rock -- to say nothing of the ever-more important MTV, which remained a mystery that traditionalists Malcolm and Angus Young had yet to crack.
+The band's actual album sales and radio airplay were both in relative free-fall when compared to the dizzying figures achieved by previous juggernauts, Back in Black and For Those About to Rock -- to say nothing of the ever-more important MTV, which remained a mystery that traditionalists Malcolm and Angus Young had yet to crack.